Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Experiments

 \subsection{Analysis of Parameter \texorpdfstring{$\alpha$}{alpha}}

-From the relationship between $\varepsilon _{\text{RPQ}}$ and $\varepsilon _{\text{kms}}$ in Eq. \eqref{eq.RPQ_kms}, it is evident that the correlation coefficient $\rho$ is closely related to the performance of RPQ discretization method.
-Furthermore, since $\rho =\frac{\alpha}{2-\alpha}$, $\rho$ is positively correlated with the dimension selection ratio $\alpha$, highlighting the importance of choosing an appropriate $\alpha$ value.
+From the relationship between $\varepsilon _{\text{RPQ}}$ and $\varepsilon _{\text{kms}}$ in Eq. \eqref{eq.RPQ_kms}, it is evident that the correlation coefficient $\rho$ is closely related to the performance of the RPQ discretization method.
+In our analysis, the theoretical correlation is given by $\hat{\rho} =\frac{\alpha}{2-\alpha}$.
+To further validate this, we supplement the measured values of $\rho$ under different $\alpha$ by calculating the representation similarity between sub-quantizer outputs.
+Specifically, we calculate the centered kernel alignment (CKA) \cite{kornblith2019similarity} score between the k-means centroid matrices of all sub-quantizers.
+The CKA quantitatively captures the degree of alignment between the learned subspaces, providing an empirical estimate of $\rho$.
+As illustrated in \autoref{tab:alpha}, both the theoretical $\hat{\rho}$ and measured values $\rho$ are positively correlated with the dimension selection ratio $\alpha$, highlighting the importance of choosing an appropriate $\alpha$ value.
 To further analyze the impact of $\alpha$ on performance, we conduct experiments using RPQ discretization ($M=32$, $k=2000$) while keeping $\alpha$ as the sole variable.
 The experimental results are presented in \autoref{tab:alpha}.
-As shown in the table, RPQ achieves the best performance across all four Librispeech test sets and the test-1h set when $\alpha$ is set to 12.5\%.
+As shown in the table, RPQ achieves the best performance across all four LibriSpeech test sets and the test-1h set when $\alpha$ is set to 12.5\%.
 However, as $\alpha$ continues to increase, performance gradually deteriorates.
 Notably, when $\alpha$ reaches 100\%, the WER on test-other and the CER on test-1h significantly rise to 7.9\% and 22.0\%, respectively.This suggests that an excessively high $\alpha$ results in an overly large $\rho$.
 According to the inference from Eq. \eqref{eq.RPQ_kms}, an excessively high $\rho$ diminishes the randomness in RPQ, causing its estimation error to approach the upper bound $\varepsilon_{\text{kms}}$.
 From a model learning perspective, excessive information redundancy in this case leads to overfitting.
 Conversely, if $\rho$ is too small, the performance of individual K-means models degrades, leading to a higher $\varepsilon_{\text{kms}}$.
 Overall, a moderate $\alpha$ effectively enhances recognition performance.
 For example, when $M=32$ and $k=2000$, the optimal $\alpha$ is around 12.5\%, while excessively high or low values tend to degrade performance.

 To better illustrate the impact of different $\alpha$ values on $\varepsilon_{\text{kms}}$ and $\varepsilon_{\text{RPQ}}$, we conduct a set of experiments using a single K-means model for discretization under varying $\alpha$ values.
 For clarity, we refer to this experiment as \textit{Single K-means}.
 Since directly computing the quantization error $\varepsilon_{\text{kms}}$ is challenging, we use WER and CER from the \textit{Single K-means} experiment as a proxy.
 The lower WER or CER indicates smaller $\varepsilon_{\text{kms}}$ and better recognition performance.
 The implementation of the Single K-means experiment is as follows: taking $\alpha = 25\%$ as an example, given a continuous speech representation of dimensionality $D = 1024$, a subset of $\alpha \times D = 256$ dimensions is randomly selected to form a subvector.
 This subvector is then quantized using a single K-means model to obtain discrete speech representations.
 It is important to note that the discrete token sequences obtained from the \textit{Single K-means} experiment differ from those in the baseline model.
 In the baseline model, quantization is applied to the full $D$-dimensional continuous representation, whereas in \textit{Single K-means}, the discrete tokens are derived from a subvector of $\alpha \times D$ dimensions.